univention/guardian/README.md

 More information can be found [here](opa/README.md)

+## Apps

+### Guardian Authorization API

+This app contains the components `Guardian Authorization API` and the OPA service in a docker compose app.
+The configuration files can be found in `appcenter-authz`.
+The App ID is `guardian-authorization-api`.

 ## Development

 Most information regarding development and setup of local environments can be found in the component sub folders.